stefbil/inference-endopoints-for-llms/DockerInstructions.md

 ## 2. Downloading the image
 ---
 1. Start by pulling the desired docker image
-   1. `sudo docker pull pdrak/voxreality:1`
+   1. `sudo docker pull stefbil/inference-endopoints-for-llms:v1`
-   2. `sudo docker pull pdrak/voxreality:lxmert`
-   3. `sudo docker pull pdrak/voxreality:gpt2`
 2. Makes sure that the image appears on your system by running `sudo docker images`

 ## 3. Running the docker containter
 ---
 1. Run the docker container by executing the following command:
-   1. `sudo docker run -it -p 5035:5035 --network host --gpus all --name pdrak_voxreality_1 pdrak/voxreality:1`
-   2. `sudo docker run -it -p 5036:5036 --network host --gpus all --name pdrak_voxreality_lxmert pdrak/voxreality:lxmert`
-   3. `sudo docker run -it -p 5037:5037 --network host --gpus all --name pdrak_voxreality_gpt2 pdrak/voxreality:gpt2` Note that the `-p` argument exposes the apropriate port to listening and receiving events.
+   1. `sudo docker run -it -p 5035:5035 --network host --gpus all --name llms stefbil/inference-endopoints-for-llms:v1` Note that the `-p` argument exposes the apropriate port to listening and receiving events.
 The `--name` is the container name which can be changed at will.
 2. The container should start downloading the necessary models in order to run properly (if they aren't present).
 3. Once finished (many minutes, depening on internet speed), you should see a message saying: `Uvicorn running on http://[HOST PC Public IP]:PORT`